 Besides, the Group strives to encourage the staff to exercise and maintain a healthy lifestyle.
-For the year ended 31 December 2022, the health and safety performances are periodically monitored and reviewed.
-The Group has implemented a sponsor to staff for having body check at least annually.
-Due to the continuous spread of the coronavirus pandemic, the Group has implemented special work arrangements, including working from home, shift rotation and flexible lunch arrangement.
-We adopted work from home arrangements to prevent a community-wide COVID-19.
-The Group requires all colleagues and visitors to strictly follow hygiene measures.
-The Group did not note any material non-compliance with laws and regulations in relation of employee health and safety during FY2022.
+For the year ended 31 December 2023, the health and safety performances are periodically monitored and reviewed.
+The Group sponsor to staff for having body check at least annually.
+Even the effect of pandemic released, the Group still implemented flexible work arrangements, including working from home, shift rotation and flexible lunch arrangement, not only facilitating staff in communication and discussion, but also benefit to the Group by reducing the cost of operation.
+The Group also requires all colleagues and visitors to follow hygiene measures by providing disinfectant hand sanitizer.
+The Group did not note any material non-compliance with laws and regulations in relation of employee health and safety during FY2023.

-Additionally, we have implemented precautionary measures, such as arranging virtual meetings for clients instead of physical meetings, to minimize the transmission of germs and viruses.
+Additionally, we have implemented precautionary measures, such as arranging virtual meetings for clients instead of physical meetings, to minimize the transmission of general germs and viruses.
 Such policies and measures are constantly updated to keep in line with the government's latest guidelines and target to maintain zero incidents of work-related fatalities or serious physical injury.